 Description: This class introduces students to the ancient technique of low-fired pottery as developed in Kyoto, Japan.
 Students are involved in the complete process from hand-building to glaze development to kiln firing.

 ART 111 - Introduction to Watercolor Painting

-Class hours: 2 lecture and 4 lab Description: This course introduces students to watercolor materials and techniques.
+Description: This course introduces students to watercolor materials and techniques.